skinny85/eol-blog/src/articles/2022/graal-truffle-tutorial-part-7-function-definitions.md

 }
 ```

-You have the "function" keyword,
-followed by the name of the function,
+We have the "function" keyword, followed by the name of the function,
 and then its arguments, in parenthesis.
 The body of the function is a block of statements, between brackets;
 the function can include their own local variables,